Solomon Airlines Supports READ SI and National Literacy Campaign

 To have a team of two teachers stay in one village for 6 weeks and bring in hundreds of books costs a lot and is sponsored by businesses, organizations, diplomatic missions and generous individuals.
 The cost per village to be involved in the National Literacy Campaign is SBD$12,000 and funded by donations.
 There is no cost to the village, except the commitment to support each other to learn.
 Some villages are so eager to be involved they are starting to fundraise to cover the cost themselves.

-Everyone is asked to be involved in this great endeavor.
+Everyone is asked to be involved in this great endeavour.
 MPs will also be asked to select their villages for this campaign and use some of their CDF to help pay the cost of transport and food for the trainers and materials for all the people.

 The vision is to have reading classes and library books in 600 villages by April 2018, with more to follow.
 If you wish to donate, call READ SI at 7560190.